Bible Institute of South Africa Lecturers

-In 1997, he returned to Cape Town where he was born, to serve on the full-time faculty at the Bible Institute of South Africa where he teaches mainly in the areas of Practical Theology and Homiletics.
-He is a former Dean of students and is involved in the off-campus training of pastors in the CLP (Christian Leadership Programme and the wider Church community.
+In 1997, he returned to Cape Town where he was born, to serve on the full-time faculty at the Bible Institute of South Africa where he teaches mainly in the areas of Practical Theology, Homiletics and Christian Ethics.
+He is the Dean of students and is involved in the off-campus training of pastors and leaders in the Christian Leadership Programme and the wider Church community.

-Paul is married to Marilyn and they have three children, two of whom have studied at BISA.
+Paul is married to Marilyn and they have three children, two of whom are studying at BISA.